 Understanding consumer behavior is vital for making customer-centric business decisions.
 It helps to identify the internal and external forces that influence pre-purchase, purchase, and post-purchase behavior of the target market.
-Students are exposed to various models and frameworks that enable them to develop insight into theoretical and conceptual knowledge of consumer behaviour critical for achieving competitive advantage.
+Students are exposed to various models and frameworks that enable them to develop insight into theoretical and conceptual knowledge of consumer behavior critical for achieving competitive advantage.
 With the help of research, case discussions and industry-based projects, students learn to analyze consumer behavior for strategic marketing decisions.

-HOTM103 Interpersonal Skills Customer Relationship Management
+HOTM 103 Interpersonal Skills Customer Relationship Management

-Exceeding and fulfilling the needs of customers is an essential part of the customer service industry.
-Students will be introduced to all aspects of customer service, including: its principles, techniques for delivering at an outstanding level, and the attributes of customer-oriented businesses.
+Interpersonal skills are critical for successful carrier in service industry.
+This course prepare students with the skills and competencies to satisfy the need of customs.
+Students will be introduced to all aspects of customer service, including: prppre communication, professional attitude and its principles, techniques for delivering at an outstanding service.
+The course prepare students for customer-oriented businesses.
 They will also develop appropriate service skills.
 The learning will be imparted through lab demonstrations, videos, role play and lecture.

-HOTM105 Event Management
+HOTM 105 Event Management